mishra8974/Solid_Principle_Java/README.md

 # Solid_Principle_Java
-Easy Explanation For SOLID Principle in java .
+Easy Explanation of SOLID Principle in java .
+Along with the easy explanation with Code part